dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 |   Loss   |     0.0152     |    **0.0050**      |
 | Accuracy |     99.5758    |    **99.8550**     |

-We can see similar results as the validation one for both the model.
-Also, we still see a little improvement of the accuracy and the loss for the larger model.
-But when considering that we only improved by around 0.3, one can argue that it's only a matter of the seed.
+We see similar validation results for both the model.
+Also, we still see a little improvement in accuracy and total loss for the larger model.
+Considering that we only improved by around 0.3, one can argue that it's only a matter of the seed.
 To test our approach's robustness, we could use retrain multiple times our training step but using a different seed every time.
 Using those trained models, we can report the mean and one standard variation of the metrics instead of a single training.
 But instead of doing that, let's try something else.